 The Life Path number is by far the most important number in the chart.
 Your Life Path number represents a cycle.
 The longest cycle of your life, it runs from the first day of your life to the last day of your life.

 Perhaps the most important concept to recognize, and probably the least understood, is that all the numbers based on your date of birth reflect something about the "momentum" of your life.
 The flow, the current which carries you forward, the stream of life.
 Therefore, every number in your chart derived from your date of birth tells something about the direction of your life, the path you walk on, and the opportunities and challenges you encounter.

 Next, read the Birth Day number.
 In order of importance, the Birth Day number belongs in fifth or sixth place, but it is closely related to the Life Path, and should be seen in connection to it.
-Follow with the Expression number, which reveals your talents, abilities, goals, and is particularly important in relation to career.
+Follow with your name, where the Expression number, which reveals your talents, abilities, and goals, is particularly important in relation to career.

 Then read the Heart's Desire, and understand it as the motivator behind virtually all of your choices, in particular those related to life style and environment.
 Also, look at the Minor Expression and Minor Heart's Desire as contributing influences to your overall ambitions and personality.
 The Personality number completes this picture of the core numbers.
 Remember, while the Personality number is the last of the core numbers, it is the first impression people will get.
 The Personality number is usually what gets you hired, while the Expression number is the greatest influence on how well you perform.
 The Heart's Desire number influences the type of conditions you like to work under; alone or with people; in a small non-profit organization, or in a big corporation; in the inner-city or in the country.
 The Heart's Desire also influences your choice of career.